nilearn/nilearn/CONTRIBUTING.rst

 There are currently three ways to interact with the Nilearn team: in an "indirect way" through the `neurostars`_ forum or through `github`_, and "in person" over our `discord`_ server where it is possible to talk to members of the team and share screens.
 Note that we are only available on `discord`_ during the "office hours" that we organize on a regular basis, usually every other Monday from 4pm to 5pm UTC.
 You can check the date for the next event on the landing page of this website, or on this `github issue <https://github.com/nilearn/nilearn/issues/2882>`_.
 You can of course reach out to us anytime on `neurostars`_ or `github`_.

-If you have a usage question, we would appreciate it if you either ask it during office hours, or create a topic on `neurostars <https://neurostars.org/tag/nilearn>`_ with the "nilearn" tag, instead of opening an issue on `github`_.
+If you have a *usage question*, that is if you need help troubleshooting scripts using Nilearn, we would appreciate it if you either ask it during office hours, or create a topic on `neurostars <https://neurostars.org/tag/nilearn>`_ with the "nilearn" tag, instead of opening an issue on `github`_.
 Indeed, we try to rely on `github`_ for bug reports, feature requests, and documentation only.

 How to help the project?
 ========================